Japanese Primer

 Mnemonic: a lamp is like one bit of fire carried on a barb-like pole

 Similarly to kana, if you want to also practice writing the kanji, you could add a writing portion to your spaced repetition review strategy.
-Kanji also have a stroke order which we recommend following.
+Kanji also have a stroke order which I recommend following.

 For production, similarly to kana, you can flip your spaced repetition entry.